andlo/mycroft-skills-list-gitbook/skills/email-skill.LinusS1.md

 ---
-description: Check your email with Mycroft!
+description: 'Check your email with Mycroft!'
 ---

 ### _email-skill.LinusS1_